Imma-22/Capstone-Project/weather-dashboard/README.md

 ## Setup
 - Clone this repository.
+- cd into weather dashboard directory.
 - Install vite and its dependencies.
+- Start development server with command npm run dev
-- Set up API keys and test basic API calls to ensure data is being retrieved.
+- Set up API keys and test basic API calls to ensure data is being fetched correctly.